-The youth presidential working group will provide political support for the implementation of the NYP 2020 and its integrated youth development strategy.
+The Presidential Working Group on Youth shall be revived to provide political support for the implementation of the NYP 2030 and its integrated youth development strategy.
 The presidential working group will promote and get buy-in for youth empowerment and development, identify appropriate partner organisations and involve them in the process of planning, implementing, monitoring and evaluating the youth development policy and strategy.

-The Parliamentary Portfolio Committee on Public Service and Administration as well as the Department of Planning, Monitoring and Evaluation must continue to hold the executive, including the NYDA, accountable for youth empowerment.
+The Parliamentary Portfolio Committees on Public Service and Administration as well as DWYPD must continue to hold the executive, including the NYDA, accountable for youth development and empowerment.

 The effective implementation of this policy depends on optimising intergovernmental relations between national, provincial and local government.
-All spheres of government need to work alongside the youth to involve them in planning and decision-making; build connections between the youth, national priorities and local communities; challenge stereotypes depicting youth as a "social problem"; channel the energy, leadership and fresh perspectives of the population into social, economic, cultural and environmental renewal; and promote young people as active citizens who are able to tackle social problems and act on opportunities.
+All spheres of government need to work alongside the youth to involve them in planning and decision making; build connections between the youth, national priorities and local communities; challenge stereotypes depicting youth as a "social problem"; channel the energy, leadership and fresh perspectives of the population into social, economic, cultural and environmental renewal; and promote young people as active citizens who are able to tackle social problems and act on opportunities.

-Government departments at national, provincial and local levels established youth desks on the basis of these five goals.
+Government departments at national, provincial and local levels established youth chief directorates, directorates or desks on the basis of these five goals.
 These youth desks provide youth development services.
 However, even with the creation of youth desks, many challenges remain.
 Some departments do not have these structures in place and where they do exist, many of them do not have competent and/or adequate personnel.
 These challenges negatively affect the quality of service delivery and contribute to people's dissatisfaction with the services provided to the youth, evidenced by poor mainstreaming of youth development services.

-To address these challenges, youth desks at national, provincial and local levels must be established where they do not exist.
+To address these challenges, youth units at national, provincial and local levels must be established where they do not exist.
 Adequate and capable personnel who meet minimum competency requirements for doing youth work should run these youth desks.
 In addition, personnel will be expected to continually improve their skills and ways in which they work with young people.
-The youth desks should be allocated sufficient funds to design and implement youth interventions in line with the provision of the NDP of building a capable developmental state and the government's priority of professionalising the public service.
+The youth units should be allocated sufficient funds to design and implement youth interventions in line with the provision of the NDP of building a capable developmental state and the government's priority of professionalising the public service.

-To ensure better coordination and seamless integration, the youth desk in The Presidency will continue to be the custodian of the Youth Policy.
+To ensure better coordination and seamless integration, the Department of Women, Youth and Persons with disabilities will continue to be the custodian of the Youth Policy.
 At provincial level, this concurrent function will be performed by the youth desks in the offices of the premiers.
 These structures will ensure the implementation of the policy and the integrated development strategy, which will be founded on best practice.
 They will also ensure that the Youth Policy is integrated with government's implementation programme as articulated in the Medium Term Strategic Framework.
 This will ensure better monitoring and measurement of progress or lack thereof.